 It is with great sorrow that we mark the passing of APS Past President Gordon H. Bower on June 17, 2020.
 A Charter Member of APS, he served as President from 1991-1993 and was a longtime psychology professor at Stanford University, where he influenced generations of scientists throughout the field.
 Among his many recognitions is the U.S. National Medal of Science, which he received in 2005.
-Learn more about Bower, and see his 2009 Inside the Psychologist’s Studio interview.

 Bower’s student Mark Gluck, of Rutgers University, wrote the tribute that follows.
-APS will feature a more in-depth remembrance of Bower in the months ahead.

 Born in a small town in Ohio, Gordon drew early inspiration from the movie The Lou Gehrig Story, resolving at the age of 8 to become a professional baseball player.
 By 11, he was good enough (and big enough) to play on local semi-professional teams.
 Although tempted by an offer to play professionally with the Cleveland Indians’ farm team, Gordon decided instead to attend Western Reserve University, where he played on the varsity baseball team.
 He also considered a career in psychiatry, until a summer job at the Cleveland State Mental Hospital, and the primitive state of psychiatric medicine at the time, dissuaded him.
 However, his interest in understanding mental disorders was undiminished, and he returned to college that fall with a new desire to pursue basic psychological research.